 However, as a typical “water turbine design” has lots more blades attached to this central shaft, this rotation causes the next blade behind it to come into contact with the entering water pressure causing the turbine to rotate some more and so on.

 As the turbine continues to rotate, the water becomes trapped in between the turbines blades and is pushed along by the rotational movement of the turbine.
 At some point along the rotational angle of the turbine blades, the water encounters an opening in the casing, usually located at the centre, which allows the water to exit and return back to the river or stream from where it originally came.
-Water can pass through the body of a water turbine using different flow paths and based upon the actual path of water flow, modern water turbine designs can be categorised as either:

 There are many different Water Turbine Designs in use today, with each type having its own advantages and disadvantages depending upon their operational requirements.
 The selection of the correct type of water turbine design is very important for the success of any small or large scale hydro power system.
 The optimum mechanical power output from the turbines rotating shaft relies on a specific combination of head height, water volume and water pressure entering the turbines blades, which can only be achieved by selecting the correct type of water turbine for a given installation.
 Then based upon the actual change in the waters pressure as it used by the turbines wheel, modern water turbine designs can be categorised as either: